-That the plateaus become less obvious as $\mathcal{N}$ and $\Delta t_{\rm esc}$ increase relates to chaotic scattering theory, in which the basins (regions) of phase space leading to escape through different openings in an underlying conservative potential are separated from each other by a non-attracting fractal boundary known as a \textit{chaotic saddle} \citep[see, e.g.,][and numerous references within]{OttTel1993,Ott2002,TelGruiz2006,Ernst2008,Seoane2013}.
-Such fractals also appear in the phase space basins corresponding to different $\Delta t_{\rm esc}$ \citep[e.g.,][]{deAssisTerra2014, Zotos2015a, Zotos2015b, Zotos2016, ZotosJung2017}.
-In general, though there are regions of phase space where trajectories are regular and $\Delta t_{\rm esc}$ is effectively infinite (especially retrograde orbits in the CR3BP, e.g., FH00), the earliest escapers are generally from deep in a smooth basin in phase space while $\mathcal{N}$ and $\Delta t_{\rm esc}$ increase in regions where the phase space winds into finer (more chaotic) regions of the fractal boundary.
-Infinitely many locally smooth regions of phase space exist in the saddle, each with a different escape timescale that, when exceeded, induces a sharp drop off in the $\Delta t_{\rm esc}$ survival function as PEs from the region leave the cluster in a burst, leaving behind a plateau.
-But the shrinking volume and winding of the initial phase space in the chaotic saddle as $(\mathcal{N},\Delta t_{\rm esc})\rightarrow\infty$ gradually diminishes these bursts and blurs them together, respectively, until in the limit $\Delta t_{\rm esc}\rightarrow\infty$, the surviving fraction of escapers decays roughly exponentially with $\Delta t_{\rm esc}$.
-For a more technical discussion with graphics in the context of the H\'{e}non-Heiles potential see \cite{Aguirre2001}, especially their Section~IV.A/Figure~9 relating to the plateaus.
+That the plateaus become less obvious as $\mathcal{N}$ and $\Delta t_{\rm esc}$ increase relates to chaotic scattering theory, in which the basins (regions) of phase space leading to escape through different necks in an underlying conservative potential are separated from each other by a non-attracting fractal boundary known as a \textit{chaotic saddle} \citep[see, e.g.,][and references within]{OttTel1993,Ott2002,TelGruiz2006,Ernst2008,Seoane2013}.
+Such fractals also appear in the phase space basins corresponding to different bins in the $\Delta t_{\rm esc}$ distribution \citep[e.g.,][]{deAssisTerra2014, Zotos2015a, Zotos2015b, Zotos2016, ZotosJung2017}.
+In general, though there are regions of phase space where trajectories are regular and $\Delta t_{\rm esc}$ is effectively infinite (especially retrograde orbits in the CR3BP, e.g., FH00), $\mathcal{N}$ and $\Delta t_{\rm esc}$ increase where the phase space winds into finer (more chaotic) regions of the fractal boundary.
+Infinitely many locally smooth patches of each basin (for escape through either neck) exist in the saddle, each with a different characteristic $\Delta t_{\rm esc}$ that, when exceeded, induces a sharp drop off in the overall $\Delta t_{\rm esc}$ distribution as PEs from the patch exit the GC in a burst, leaving behind a plateau.
+The shrinking size and winding of these patches in the chaotic saddle as $\mathcal{N}$ and $\Delta t_{\rm esc}$ increase diminishes the bursts and blurs them together until, for $\Delta t_{\rm esc}\rightarrow\infty$, the surviving fraction of PEs decays roughly exponentially with $\Delta t_{\rm esc}$.
+For an excellent discussion with graphics in the context of the H\'{e}non-Heiles potential see \cite{Aguirre2001}, especially their Section~IV.A/Figure~9 relating to the plateaus.